-Successful completion of the following prerequisite courses, which will form a minimal foundation upon which to base your occupational therapy studies.
-The prerequisite courses can be in progress at the time of the application deadline but must be completed by April of the application year.
-Students with prerequisite courses in progress during the Summer term (ie. May-August) cannot normally apply for the September 2014 intake
+3. Successful completion of the following prerequisite courses.
+The prerequisite courses can be in progress at the time of the application deadline, but must be completed by April 30 of the application year.
+Students with prerequisite courses in progress during the Summer term (ie. May-August) cannot apply for the September 2022 intake.

-- Accepted Human Anatomy Course (1 course of 3 credits or equivalent): focus on gross human anatomy of the upper and lower limbs and trunk – to view the lists of courses that have been accepted or declined to fulfill this requirement, or or for information on submitting a course for review, please visit the Human Anatomy Requirement page.
+- Accepted Human Anatomy Course (1 course of 3 credits or equivalent): focus on gross human anatomy of the upper and lower limbs and trunk.
+To view the lists of accepted and declined courses (to fulfill this requirement), or for information on submitting a course for review, please visit the Human Anatomy Requirement page.

-- Behavioural Science Course (1 course of credits or equivalent): any course at any level from an accredited post-secondary institution in Psychology – courses outside of this discipline can be assessed on a case-by-case basis by providing the course information (ie. course name, number, title and content description) to Rehana Frankland.
+- Behavioural Science Course (1 course of 3 credits or equivalent): any course, at any level from an accredited post-secondary institution in Psychology.
+If you have taken any psychology course, at any level at a post-secondary institution, you do not need to confirm if the course will fulfill the requirement.
+If you have taken a course outside of this discipline and you feel it may fulfill the requirement, it can be assessed on a case-by-case basis by providing the course syllabus to firstname.lastname@example.org.

 VOLUNTEER/WORK EXPERIENCE REQUIREMENT

 Successful completion of a minimum of 70 hours of interactive volunteer or work experience with individuals with disabilities at the time of the application deadline.
-This experience can be paid or unpaid and must include direct in-person contact and interaction with persons with cognitive, emotional or physical disabilities.
+This experience can be paid or unpaid and must include direct in-person contact and interaction with individuals with cognitive, emotional or physical disabilities.
 Your experience must be completed at no more than two facilities/organizations.
-You must have a direct supervisor in an official role who can comment on your abilities and verify the number of hours you completed.
+You must have a direct supervisor, in an official role, who can act as your reference, and comment on your abilities and verify the number of hours you completed.

 In order for your experience to be counted, you must have been hired directly by an organization as an employee or volunteer.
-You must be able to provide a Volunteer/Work Experience Reference Form from an individual employed by the organization who acted as your direct supervisor.
-The individual(s) submitting the Volunteer/Work Experience Reference to verify and validate your experience cannot be the client you have worked with nor a family member of the client you have worked with under any circumstances.
-If experience has been gained through administrative or clerical roles, your referee must verify whether any of those hours have been obtained working interactively with individuals with disabilities, and state the number of hours on the reference form.
+You must provide a reference from an individual employed by the organization who acted as your direct supervisor.
+The individual(s) submitting the Volunteer/Work Experience Reference, to verify and validate your experience, cannot be the client you worked with under any circumstances.

 You can visit our Volunteer Opportunities page for available positions.
-This requirement must be completed by the application deadline of February 1, 2014.
+This requirement must be completed by the application deadline.

 ENGLISH LANGUAGE COMPETENCY

 If English was not the primary language of instruction of your undergraduate degree, you must complete one of the following English competency tests and achieve the minimum score as noted below within 24 months of the application deadline.
-Results of your test must be sent directly from the testing institution so as to arrive by the application deadline of February 1, 2014.
+Results of your test must be sent directly from the testing institution, to the University of British Columbia, so as to be submitted by the application deadline.

 CRIMINAL RECORD REVIEW ACT

-The University of British Columbia is subject to the requirements of the Criminal Records Review Act, (CRRA) which means that all students who are enrolled in programs that include a practicum component involving work with children or vulnerable adults will have to undergo a criminal record check before they will be permitted to register in the practicum.
+The University of British Columbia is subject to the requirements of the Criminal Records Review Act (CRRA); meaning all students, who are enrolled in programs that include a practicum component involving work with children or vulnerable adults, will have to undergo a criminal record check before they will be permitted to register in the practicum.
 If you are found to present a risk of physical or sexual abuse to children, or physical, sexual, or financial abuse to vulnerable adults, as a result of the CRRA check, you will not be permitted to register in the practicum.
 If the practicum is required for your program, this means that you may not be able to complete the program and you may not graduate.
-Therefore you should consider this requirement carefully before applying to, or continuing in, this program.
+Therefore, you should consider this requirement carefully before applying to, or continuing in, this program.

-The admission interviews for the September 2014 intake will be scheduled between March 3 to March 7.
-Applicants can expect to receive an email on the status of their application, and whether an interview will be offered, between February 17 to 21.
+The admission interviews for the September 2022 intake will take place March 2022.
+Applicants can expect to receive an email on the status of their application, and whether an interview will be offered, by late February.